-Giselle McGowan has a commercial chancery practice with a particular emphasis on insolvency, indirect tax and property litigation.
+Giselle McGowan has a commercial chancery practice with a particular emphasis on insolvency, property and indirect tax litigation.

 Prior to joining 9 Stone Buildings Giselle undertook pupillage and was an employed barrister at Her Majesty’s Revenue & Customs Solicitor’s Office (“HMRC”) in HMRC’s Enforcement and Insolvency, Personal Tax and VAT teams.

 Giselle is regularly instructed in personal and corporate insolvency litigation including petitions, public and private examinations and applications involving misfeasance, preferences, transactions at undervalue, fraudulent trading, wrongful trading, unlawful dividends, sale of property, proprietary claims, for administration orders, extension of administrations and for injunctions to restrain presentation of petitions.
 Recent work includes:

 - Acted for the applicant in an application for permission to bring proceedings against her former trustee in bankruptcy post his release pursuant to s.304 of the Insolvency Act 1986.